 Commentary: Prior to the 2012 bill, Colorado state employment applications omitted any inquiries about applicants' convictions or arrests.
-Thus, unlike the typical fair hiring legislation, this bill does not include language that requires removing the question about convictions on the application.
+Thus, unlike the typical fair hiring legislation, Colo.
+Rev. Stat. § 24-5-101 does not include language that requires public employers to remove conviction inquiries from their applications.

-H.B.
-18-1418 (2018) may also clarify that licensing agencies need not delay conviction record inquiries until after determining that the applicant is a finalist.
+HB 18-1418 (2018) may also clarify that licensing agencies need not delay conviction record inquiries until after determining that the applicant is a finalist.
 See § 24-5-101(3)-(4).
 For more on "fair chance licensing," see NELP's 2016 report and advocacy toolkit.

-4. CONNECTICUT HOUSE BILL 5237 (2016) (APPLIES TO PUBLIC AND PRIVATE EMPLOYMENT) Signed on June 1, 2016 by Governor Dannel P. Malloy (D), HB 5237 prohibits any employers-public or private-from inquiring about arrest and conviction history information on an initial employment application.
+4. CONNECTICUT HOUSE BILL 5237 (2016) (APPLIES TO PUBLIC AND PRIVATE

+EMPLOYMENT) Signed on June 1, 2016 by Governor Dannel P. Malloy (D), HB 5237 prohibits any employers-public or private-from inquiring about arrest and conviction history information on an initial employment application.
 Employers may not inquire about any erased records at any time.
 Prior convictions for which the prospective employee received a provisional pardon or certificate of rehabilitation cannot be the sole basis for discharge.
 The law also established a fair chance employment task force.
 The law took effect on January 1, 2017.